Introduction to Schema.org

 Here's a set of commonly used item types:

 See also the full list of item types on a single page.

 Expected types, text and URLs

 Here are a few recommendations to keep in mind when adding schema.org markups to your web pages:

-More is better, except for hidden text.
+The more, the better, except for hidden text.
 The more content you mark, the better.
-However, as a general rule, you should mark only the content visible to the users, not the content of the hidden
+However, as a general rule, you should only mark the content visible to the users, not the content of the hidden

 <div>tags or other hidden page elements.

 Expected types or text.
 When browsing the schema.org types, you will notice that many properties have so-called "expected types".
 This means that the value of the property can itself be an embedded item (see the Embedded items section).
 But this is not a requirement - it's fine to include just regular text or a URL.

 In addition, a child type can be used instead of an expected type.
 For example, if the expected type is Place, it's also okay to embed a LocalBusiness.

 urlproperty.
 Some web pages are about a specific item.
 For example, you may have a web page about a single person, which you could mark using the Person item type.
 Others have a collection of items.
 For example, your company site could have a page listing employees, with a link to a profile page for each person.
 For pages like this with a collection of items, you should mark each item separately (in this case a series of Persons) and add the

 urlproperty to the link to the corresponding page for each item, like this: